 Chewy and baked to perfection, the New York bagel is often touted as the best in the world.
 This pillowy piece of heaven made its way to the state when Jewish immigrants arrived in the late 1800s and has been a breakfast staple ever since.
 Start your day with a lox and cream cheese bagel or follow the locals by ordering a classic BEC (bacon, egg and cheese).

-Marvel at the thundering power of Mother Nature with a visit to Niagara Falls, a 2,600-foot-wide curtain of water that plummets 167 into a misty pool.
+Honeymooners and thrill seekers flock to Niagara Falls to witness nature’s awesome power.
+The 2,600-foot-wide curtain of water plummets 167 into a misty pool, and visitors will find many ways to explore this spectacle.
 Niagara Falls State Park offers a number of vantage points to experience this iconic cascade from above and below.
 Ride on the Maid of the Mist at the foot of the falls, or walk the Cave of the Winds to feel the thunderous roar from behind the curtain.
 While Niagara Falls impresses with its sheer size and power, New York is actually home to over 2,000 waterfalls.
-Stroll through the fairytale landscape of Watkins Glen State Park, take a dip at Buttermilk Falls or leap into a gorge at Split Rock Hole.

-While not the largest lakes in the state, New York’s Finger Lakes are among the most renowned.
-These 11 long, slender glacial lakes cut through picturesque rolling hills, providing a scenic spot for angling, paddling and boating.
-Head to the Great Lakes for more great watersport opportunities, with fishing and boating counting as popular activities along the shores of Lake Erie and Lake Ontario.
+The long, thin Finger Lakes are as fun as they are unusual.
+These 11 slender glacial lakes cut through picturesque rolling hills, providing a spot for angling, paddling and boating.
+Head to the Great Lakes for more fun.
+Fishing and boating counting as popular activities along the shores of Lake Erie and Lake Ontario.
 Across the state, anglers can choose from a number of epic waterways.
-Fly-fishing was born in the Catskill Mountains just 100 miles north of Manhattan, and anglers still wade into the streams to catch trophies in the current.
+Fly-fishing was born in the Catskill Mountains 100 miles north of NYC.